Melania Trump Posted A PSA On Drug Addiction 2 Days After Her Husband Made Fun Of Hunter Biden

 Biden responded with support for his son: “My son, like a lot of people... had a drug problem,” he said.
 “He’s overtaken it.
 He’s fixed it.
 He’s worked on it.
 And I’m proud of him.
 I'm proud of my son.”
 Many viewers praised the former Vice President for opening up about Hunter’s struggles with and overcoming of addiction on a national stage.

-And perhaps it’s people like that about whom Melania is thinking as she shares “inspirational stories” about addiction.
+And perhaps it’s people like that about whom Melania, who has since been diagnosed with coronavirus, is thinking as she shares “inspirational stories” about addiction.
 We do truly hope that her campaign will make a difference in the lives of people who are dealing with substance abuse issues.
 But this doesn’t take away the fact that her husband, the president of the United States, mocked his opponent’s son who is a substance abuse survivor, to score cheap political points.
 Nor does it erase the fact that, after the debate, Donald Trump Jr. proceeded to call Hunter Biden a “crackhead” while appearing as a guest on a right-wing show.
 But none of that seems to matter much to Melania.
 She just doesn’t seem to care much.
 Do you?